premchander-revature/interviewquestions/Multithreading-IS/Threads.md

-1. How can you describe multithreading is beneficial in java?
+1. How can you describe multithreading is beneficial in java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)